 Congrats—You’ve graduated from college!
 What’s next?
 Blogger Lindsay VanSomeren discusses key steps for the post-collegiate career search.

 Congratulations!
 You’ve just graduated.
-Now it’s on to a life of weeding out all the job offers, picking out a new home, and starting a family (or at least getting a pet), right?
+Now it’s on to life after college, a life of weeding out all the job offers, picking out a new home, and starting a family (or at least getting a pet), right?

 Not so fast, killer.